nauvall1/cek-nilai-berbasis-java/README.md

 ## Download

-You can [download](https://github.com/amitmerchant1990/electron-markdownify/releases/tag/v1.2.0) the latest installable version of Markdownify for Windows, macOS and Linux.
+You can [download](https://github.com/nauvall1/cek-nilai-berbasis-java/releases/tag/about)) the latest installable version of Markdownify for Windows, macOS and Linux.

-## Emailware
+## Contact

-Markdownify is an [emailware](https://en.wiktionary.org/wiki/emailware).
-Meaning, if you liked using this app or it has helped you in any way, I'd like you send me an email at <bullredeyes@gmail.com> about anything you'd want to say about this software.
-I'd really appreciate it!

 ## Credits